Particle production in a hybrid approach for a beam energy scan of Au+Au/Pb+Pb collisions between $\sqrt{s_\mathrm{NN}}$ = 4.3 GeV and $\sqrt{s_\mathrm{NN}}$ = 200.0 GeV: Model Validation

 \subsection{Comparison to UrQMD+vHLLE hybrid approach}

-The final validation of the \hybrid is performed by comparing particle spectra to those obtained within a hybrid model consisting of \texttt{UrQMD} and \texttt{vHLLE}, which was successfully applied to model heavy-ion collisions down to \sqrts = 7.7 GeV \cite{Karpenko:2015xea}.
+To finally put the results obtained with the \hybrid into context with other state-of-the-art approaches, particle spectra are compared to those obtained within a hybrid model consisting of \texttt{UrQMD} and \texttt{vHLLE}, which was successfully applied to model heavy-ion collisions down to \sqrts = 7.7 GeV \cite{Karpenko:2015xea}.